Nadock/hohh/README.md

 If you don't already have a Spotify account make one first, then go [here](https://developer.spotify.com/dashboard/applications) to create an API app.
 Once you have done that, put your **Client ID** and **Client Secret** in your `.env` file.

+4. Install dependencies via Poetry.

+This CLI is a Python package and it has a few important dependencies.
+Ensure you have [Poetry](https://python-poetry.org) installed, then run `poetry install` to setup a local virtual environment.

 ## Usage

 Once you've done the [setup](Setup) steps above once, you can run the CLI for any